 Simply put, what if every seed lived in a soil-filled, sun-soaked, well-watered pot?

-Arguably, this perspective on giftedness is achievement-centered rather than child-centered and emphasizes the expression of a child’s giftedness.
+Arguably, this perspective on giftedness is achievement-centered rather than child-centered in that it emphasizes the expression of a child’s giftedness.
 It focuses on the externalizing of giftedness — on doing rather than being — which makes ensuring high engagement in education even more crucial: what good is giftedness if “it’s in there” but not “doing” anything?

 Its focus on the external may frustrate those whose concerns about gifted children are centered more on the social-emotional aspects of giftedness and how it can change a child’s way of experiencing the world.
 However, the perception of giftedness as dynamic offers an avenue of opportunity for more diverse students whose potential goes unrecognized and undeveloped: “giftedness involves continual doing, changing, and becoming,” in alignment with what we already know about development throughout childhood (Dai, 2005).